 We’ll examine how to build that type of brain.

-[But there’s good news for readers who struggle!
 When readers like them of all ages receive training on how to read like successful readers, they do learn to read well and their brain changes!
-(See this research example.)]
+(See this research example).
+This is good news for readers who struggle!

-Let’s travel along with a hypothetical young five year-old, Jonah, as he goes about becoming a reader.
+Let’s travel along with a hypothetical five-year-old, Jonah, as he goes about becoming a reader.

 Jonah has already spent the first five years of his life learning much of the English language and he’s good at both listening and speaking (for his age).
 This has been accomplished through many one-on-one conversational turns between his primary caregivers and him.
 He also learned more advanced words through listening along to storybooks.